xychengso/ADC-WW3-HBL-NEMS/README.md

 coupling project to determine wind versus water percentage loss caused by a Named Storm Event.

-In this repo, HBL is used to replace the dummy ATMESH in the NOAA official release of ADC-WW3-NWM-NEMS system.
+In this repo, a hurricane boundary layer model (HBL) is going to replace the dummy ATMESH in the NOAA official release of ADC-WW3-NWM-NEMS system.
-Also, an exchanged parameter _sea state dependent wind stress/roughness length_ is exported to ADCIRC and HBL from the WW3 model.
+Also, an exchanged parameter _sea state dependent wind stress/roughness length_ is exported to ADCIRC and HBL from the [WW3](https://github.com/erdc/WW3.git) model (from the ERDC-scalability branch).
 Group members in the Hurricane Modeling Group/Air-Sea Interaction Lab are responsible for developing these features.

 See `HOWTO_from_CodeHere` if you want to install this version of code and work on it from the RENCI/Hatteras machine.